coderrio/Coderr.Documentation/docs/client/libraries/aspnetcore-mvc/install.md

 ## More information

 The MVC library can report all invalid model states, track failed login attempts and more.
+For additional configuration options and to learn more about this library, read the [ASP.NET Core MVC client documentation](index.md)

-If you want more information, read the [ASP.NET Core MVC client documentation](index.md) or on error reporting [report errors](../../gettingstarted.md)
+To learn more about manually reporting errors, read our [reporting guide](../../gettingstarted.md).